-Our management team and board directors work collegially and are inspired by the organisation's vision of achieving an Australia free of poverty.
+Our executive and board of directors work together for an Australia free of poverty.

 The annual and financial reports provide an overview of our governance structures and activities and outline key statistics and financial results.

 Conny Lenneberg is the Executive Director of the Brotherhood of St Laurence, a role she took up in January 2018.
 Conny has 25 years’ experience in the development and social justice sector, in Australia and internationally, from service delivery in the field to leading large teams, and senior executive and board roles.

 Sonia Bijelic joined the Brotherhood in May 2018.
 Sonia is an experienced senior leader with a strong track record of success working across numerous organisations and industries, including sport, entertainment, hospitality, telecommunications, consumer packaged goods, and financial services.